AinfinitedZ/233-5/log.md

 4.11 14:41

-Finish insertSort method. and comments on it functions, include explaining how it works as a whole part and how it works for each line.
+Finish insertSort method. and comments on its  functions, include explaining how it works as a whole part and how it works for each line.

+4.11 20:34

+Finish quickSort method, and comments on its functions and explainations of all of its helper functions.